judelgadoc/judelgadoc.github.io/README.md

 ## Use of Design Research Methodology (DRM) for designing an electoral system applied to the TLÖN project (2025)

-For the final project of my major I wrote a research paper, it needs polishing.
+For the final project of my undergraduate's I wrote a research paper, it needs polishing.

 [pdf](_pdfs/tlon.pdf)